mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 Luckily, SvelteKit can work as a full-stack app, with a frontend and a backend!

-## Gotcha 4: the authorization code flow can be implemented in different ways
+## Gotcha 4: The Authorization Code Flow Can Be Implemented in Different Ways

 If you search the internet for diagrams explaining the OAuth authorization code flow, you’ll notice that they all vary in small details.